Amelie-Schreiber/context_persistent_homology_comparisons/README.md

 ### Anomaly Detection

 We might also take Fréchet means of persistence diagrams of "normal text" and compare this to new potentially "anomalous text" to detect anomalies.
-This is done in [this notebook](https://github.com/Amelie-Schreiber/anomaly_detection_persistent_homology/tree/main).
+This is done in [these notebook](https://github.com/Amelie-Schreiber/anomaly_detection_persistent_homology/tree/main).

 ### Topic Modeling